use-inkubator/Ecosystem-Grants/applications/treasury-flow.md

 types).
 We are aware that v6 contracts are needed for the submission.
 The difference is that some tooling did not work yet fully, that is why we continued developing the v5 contract first.

+A project with some similarities has been funded by the w3f 2 years ago: https://github.com/ankas-lab/openPayroll.
+We are aiming for a contract with extended functionality, inkv6 and a more feature rich frontend.